emsterdam1/anRNAlab-Protocols/Chemical-Probing/OOPS-RNP.md

 _Note 1: "Pierce" the interface from one side of the tube before withdrawing liquid from the bottom_<br/>
 _Note 2: The discarded phenol organic phase could be saved as an unbound protein fraction._

-**6.** Clean interface with two more 1 mL Trizol/ 200 µL chloroform separations, retaining interface each time.
+**6.** Clean interface with two more 1 mL Trizol/ 200 µL chloroform separations.<br/> Retain interface each time.

 **7.** To the final interface, add 9 volumes of 100% methanol (~900 µL).
 Vortex 15 seconds.